 While the previous options were about how you would like to see your calendar appointments in SkedPal, the advanced options are more about how you would like to see your tasks on your iCloud calendar.

 - Show my tasks on my calendar – You can choose whether you want to sync your tasks to your iCloud calendar or not.
 If this option is not selected, the rest of the options will be disabled.
+This is a particularly useful option when you connect multiple calendar accounts and you want to sync your tasks to only one account.
+To sync your tasks to only one calendar account, you can uncheck this option for all accounts except the one you want your tasks to sync with.

 - Keep my completed tasks on my calendar for 2 weeks – When you complete a task in SkedPal, the completed event will remain on the calendar (as long as it’s in the past).
 This option enables you to sync even your completed tasks with your iCloud calendar.
 If you choose to do so, SkedPal syncs your completed tasks for the past 2 weeks only.